bitExpert/disco/CONTRIBUTING.md

 ```
 ### Sending a PR

-Before sending a PR, run `composer.phar validate`, as the Travis build will also run the command and will fail if the composer.lock file is not up-to-date with the changes in the composer.json file.
+Before sending a PR, run `composer.phar validate && composer.phar check`, as the Travis build will also run the command and will fail if the composer.lock file is not up-to-date with the changes in the composer.json file.

 When you’ve done that, and you’re reading to send one, you have two options: